OutersGIT/keyboard-companion/README.md

 # KC Utility Assistant

-A small, extensible Windows **tray** utility that shows the battery level of a Keychron HE keyboard running modified QMK firmware (custom raw-HID battery channel, command `0xA4`).
+A small, extensible Windows **tray** utility (for now, only a tray) that shows the battery level of a Keychron keyboards (10HE only, for now) running modified QMK firmware (custom raw-HID battery channel, command `0xA4`).
 It works over **all three connections**:
 - **USB cable** — raw-HID pull,
 - **2.4 GHz dongle** — raw-HID push (firmware sends the battery on its own),